andrebiegel/liferay-configuration-api/README.md

 Each Examples follows the same principles and just shows an valid variant (eg. in scope).

 ## Localization
-To localize the  Configuration itself, the following BND-file entry has be existent in addtion to an resource-bundle located in src/main/resources
+To localize the  Configuration itself, the following BND-file entry has to be existent, in addtion to a resource-bundle located in src/main/resources

 ```
 -plugin.bundle: com.liferay.ant.bnd.resource.bundle.ResourceBundleLoaderAnalyzerPlugin
 ```
+The plugins adds a capability in the manifest.

 ## Configuration Categories
 Categories itself are created by an osgi service of the interface com.liferay.configuration.admin.category.ConfigurationCategory (see [1]).